 Your company brand impacts your recruiting and your recruiting strategy.
 Your brand isn’t just what you put on social media, it’s also what former employees have to say about you on employer review websites.

 Meeting with employees before they leave gives you an opportunity to address any of their concerns and grievances with the company.
 While you can’t control what they post online, an honest conversation with an upset former employee is a great way to mend a potentially negative relationship.

-Whether an employee leaves due to the commute, a disagreement with a manager, or something else, it’s important to use the exit interview to make them feel heard and apply their feedback to make sure the negative things they experienced don’t happen to others.
+Whether an employee leaves due to the commute, a disagreement with a manager, or something else, it’s important to use the exit interview to make them feel heard and apply their feedback to ensure that the negative things they experienced don’t happen to others.

 You’ve had candid conversations with former employees, repaired negative relationships, and now have a better understanding of how to differentiate yourself in a competitive market.

 It’s nearly impossible to address every piece of feedback for larger organizations.
 However, take the time to meet with the relevant people to discuss the concerns the former employees raised.
 This will help you, hiring managers, recruiters, and department heads develop a game plan to make changes.

 No matter the company, there will always be some form of employee dissatisfaction.
 Your reaction to dissatisfaction is what helps or hinders the growth of your organization.

 Big or small, any feedback during an exit interview is important, and all former employees should feel heard and understood.
 After all, you never know if your paths will cross in the future.